 The "Map of the Geological Peculiarities of the R.N.O.
-Isola delle Femmine", illustrates a geological track with the observation points of the geological features described above (Fig. 13).
+Isola delle Femmine" illustrates a geological track with the observation points of the geological features described above (Fig. 13).

-Besides the geologic peculiarities, worth to mention are some anthropic structures as the already described watchtower Torre di Fuori and the remains of seven cocciopesto tanks, dating back to the Hellenistic period.
+Besides the geologic peculiarities, worth to mention are some anthropic structures such as the already described watchtower Torre di Fuori and the remains of seven cocciopesto cisterns, dating back to the Hellenistic period.
 These tanks were used for the preparation of garum, a sought-after fish sauce traded in the Mediterranean.
-This trace of a plant for fish processing together with the discovery of ancient anchors and remains of Punic and Roman amphorae in the adjacent submerged areas, makes the IdF geosite also important from an archaeological perspective.
+This trace of a plant for fish processing together with the discovery of ancient anchors and remains of Punic and Roman amphorae in the adjacent submerged areas makes the IdF geosite also important from an archeological perspective.

-Acknowledgements
+Acknowledgements The authors thank the Italian environmentalist association "Legambiente" and the staff of the Natural Reserve of Isola delle Femmine that allowed the geological survey of the island.
+Field data on the Isola delle Femmine were partly acquired during the MSc thesis by S.P.
+An early version of this manuscript has been deeply improved thanks to the careful review of Prof. Emer.
+A. Mindszenty (Budapest).

-The Authors thanks the Italian environmentalist association "Legambiente" and the staff of the Natural Reserve of Isola delle Femmine that allowed the geological survey of the island.
-Field data on the Isola delle Femmine were partly acquired during the MSC thesis by SP.
-The research was carried out with the financial support of the University of Palermo (R4D14-P5F5RISS\MARGINE) granted to PDS.
+Funding Open access funding provided by Università degli Studi di Palermo within the CRUI-CARE Agreement.
+The research was carried out with the financial support of the University of Palermo (R4D14-P5F5RISS_MARGINE) granted to P.DS.